Federico Sturzenegger: Academics

 Between 1991 and 1994, Sturzenegger was an assistant professor of economics at the University of California, Los Angeles.

 In 1998, Sturzenegger left his position in YPF and became Dean of the Business School at Torcuato di Tella University until the year 2001.

 In 2002, he returned to his previous occupation as Dean at Torcuato di Tella University until the year 2005.

-Between 2005 and 2007, Sturzenegger was a visiting professor of public policy at the John F. Kennedy School of Government, Harvard University.
-During the year 2005, he was selected as Young Global Leader in the World Economic Forum in Davos and in 2006 he was awarded the Konex Prize.
+From to 2005 to 2007, Sturzenegger was a visiting professor of public policy at the John F. Kennedy School of Government, Harvard University.
+In 2005, he was selected as Young Global Leader in the World Economic Forum in Davos and was awarded the Konex Prize in 2006.